 You need to know

 Medicare Safety Net benefits

+If you see a doctor often, or have tests regularly, your medical costs could be high.
 Visiting a doctor or having tests may cost you less once you reach a Medicare Safety Net threshold.

 - blood tests

 - CT scans